amarian12/docs.guldencoin.com/content/services/explorer.md

 API's are still in development.
 Some simple api's are available.

 ### Simple API's
 The simple api services return data in plain text format.
+Coin values are returned in the number of satoshi.

 #### Block reward
 `/sapi/blockreward` [View](https://explorer.guldencoin.com/sapi/blockreward)